 The Mississippi River is a globally significant migratory flyway that provides nesting, resting and feeding habitat for 60% of the migratory bird species in North America, and 40% of North American waterfowl.
 In all, over 300 species of birds migrate along the Mississippi Flyway.
 Many species are relatively easy to identify and detect, and the presence and relative abundance of these birds, like the Prothonotary Warbler, may be used to help describe the overall health of bottomland forest ecosystems.

 During the last year's pilot project, a scientific protocol was developed in partnership with the Cornell Lab of Ornithology, and was tested with 10 trained citizen scientists.
 The protocol was evaluated on Dresser Island and West Alton Island durng the month of June.
 Participants recorded all birds seen or heard at predetermined sampling points for 18 minutes per site.
 Some of the species that were observed included Yellow-billed Cuckoo, Prothonotary Warbler, Red-shouldered Hawk, and Red-headed Woodpecker.

-This year, Audubon will offer a training session and field trials for interested citizen scientists on Sunday, Apr.
-28th.
+This year, Audubon will offer a training session and field trials for interested citizen scientists.
 The study area will include river islands from Maple Island in the Riverlands Migratory Bird Sanctuary in West Alton, Missouri to Cuivre Island near Winfield, Missouri.
 Results of the study will be used by the Corps to inform land management for floodplain forest birds.

 For more information or ways to be involved with the project please contact Lane Richter at lrichter @ audubon.org.